soda480/rest3client/README.md

                         --raw will filter from headers otherwise will filter from JSON response
-  --debug               display debug messages to stdout --key                 return key value in response - only if response is a
+  --debug               display debug messages to stdout
-                        dictionary containing a single key value
 ```

 Set environment variables prefixed with `R3C_`.